 After Milton died, the CEO of the company gave Thomas the job of national sales manager at the salary specified in the codicil.
 Sixteen months after Milton’s death, the CEO fired Thomas.
 Thomas then sued in probate court for his job back and for his salary.

-Working in Thomas’s favor was a provision in a codicil to Milton’s will that left Thomas a job:
+Working in Thomas’s favor was a provision in a codicil to Milton’s will:

 Working against Thomas were a number of factors.

-The will and trust instruments that left Thomas the job all contained the following provision regarding the ability of the personal representative or trustee to run the company:
+The will and trust instruments all contained the following provision regarding the ability of the personal representative or trustee to run the company:

 to engage, compensate and discharge, or as a stockholder or director of any such corporation, to vote to engage, compensate and discharge such managers, employees, agents, attorneys, accountants, consultants, advisors, or other representatives of any such business or corporation as may be deemed advisable, including, without limitation, any fiduciary under this will or an officer or employee of any corporate fiduciary under this will or any person who is a beneficiary under this will.